submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * Fixed an issue introduced in OCP 4.18 where OVN-K SNAT would overwrite the source IP of packets on reaching the destination cluster.
 * The `ServiceExport` and `ServiceImport` CRDs have been updated to match recent changes in the upstream [Kubernetes Multicluster Services API](https://github.com/kubernetes-sigs/mcs-api/) project.
+* Service Discovery now returns an endpoint's address from DNS queries if no specific host name is present to match the Kubernetes CoreDNS behavior.

 ## v0.20.0 (March 3, 2025)